-Teresa Surita, the city's mayor, believed that the way to tackle these problems was through children's issues.
-Surita began a programme called Família que Acolhe (meaning "welcoming family"), providing health checks, parenting classes and day care.
-This led to the launch of a national home-visiting programme, and put the spotlight on early childhood development as a national issue.
-She also participated in the first of Harvard University's executive leadership programmes in early childhood development.
+After participating in Harvard University's executive leadership programmes in early childhood development, Teresa Surita, the city's mayor, believed that the way to tackle these problems was through children's issues.
+Surita began a programme called Familia que Acolhe (meaning "welcoming family"), providing health checks, parenting classes and day care.
+She also worked closely with other lawmakers and public officials to put the spotlight on early childhood development as a national issue.
+Surita's experience at local levels coupled with ongoing dialogue at national levels contributed to the launch of a national home-visiting programme, Criança Feliz (meaning "happy child").